Popular Ukulele Songs to Play: Top 12

 Chords for This Song: C, G, Am, F

-“No Woman, No Cry” features a good ukulele song.
+“No Woman, No Cry” features a good song.
 It’s perfect to hear on a ukulele.
 Also, it mostly runs on the same four chords over and over.
 The chords usually become simple in that genre.

 Tutorial

-Click for Ukulele Tabs
+Click for Tabs

 2. “Hey, Soul Sister” by Train